Today’s Wonder of the Day was inspired by Heidi. Heidi Wonders, “What is the history of Broadway?” Thanks for WONDERing with us, Heidi!

-As its name would suggest, Broadway is a wide street in New York City that runs the full length of Manhattan, from its southern tip at Bowling Green to its northern tip at Inwood and even on into the Bronx.
+As its name would suggest, Broadway is a wide street in New York City.
+It runs the full length of Manhattan.
+It starts at the island’s southern tip at Bowling Green.
+The street continues all the way to its northern tip at Inwood.
+It even goes on into the Bronx!

-Even though there are many famous sites along the several miles of Broadway, one small stretch comes to mind when most people hear the word “Broadway."
-It's the part of Broadway between 42nd and 53rd streets — including Times Square — that is considered the home of the American theater industry.
+Broadway is the oldest north-south street in New York City.
+It existed as a path traveled by American Indians long before Europeans arrived.
+Today, there are many famous sites along the several miles of Broadway.
+But one small stretch comes to mind when most people hear the word “Broadway.”
+It’s the stretch between 42nd and 53rd streets—including Times Square—that is considered the home of the American theater industry.

 The Theater District is home to 40 large professional theaters.
 Each of these theaters seats 500 or more people.
 They host a constantly changing variety of productions, including plays and musicals.